 3. Heat, Sun & Surface Risks

-• Burned paws: Hot sand can scorch paw pads.
+• Burnt paws: hot sand can scorch paw pads

-Protect by: Visiting early/late, using shade, pet-safe sunscreen, and testing sand temperature.
+Protect by: Visiting early/late, using shade, pet-safe sunscreen, and checking sand temperature

 4. Marine & Environmental Hazards